 Plaintiff also requests the Court to declare CARRP to be unlawful, to enjoin Defendants from applying CARRP, and to order Defendants to rescind CARRP for failure to satisfy APA notice-and-comment rulemaking.
-Compl. at ¶ 2-4.
-However, because, as Plaintiff alleges, dismissed from this lawsuit pursuant to 12(b)(1) on jurisdictional grounds, any retrospective claim against DHS is moot.
+Compl. at ¶¶ 2-4.
+However, because, as Plaintiff alleges, CARRP is a policy of DHS and not the State Department, and the DHS defendants have been dismissed from this lawsuit pursuant to 12(b)(1) on jurisdictional grounds, any retrospective claim against DHS is moot.
 Haider, 2021 WL 5630794, at \4.
 Similarly, any prospective claim is constitutionally unripe.
 Id. at \5.